Wednesday, December 4, 2013

 Congressman Floro Crisologo's Office

 The Crisologo Museum was established to perpetuate the congressman's memories.
-He died from a tragic event; in 1970 while in the church, he was shot in the head by a still unidentified gunman.
-With this, the century old family mansion was converted to a museum showcasing private possessions of the family.
+He died from a tragic event; in 1970, while in the church, he was shot in the head by a still unidentified gunman.
+With this, the century-old family mansion was converted into a museum showcasing the private possessions of the family.

-The photo above was taken by my 4 year old daughter.
-A museum staff welcomed us and said that we are free to take photos using our camera, ride the carriage inside and touch anything.
-By this time I needed to breastfeed our youngest son.
-Her sister kept on irritating him causing the little boy to freak out and scream.
-What I did was to give her my phone and asked her take photos inside the museum.
-Glad she obeyed, this made her busy while the little boy and I sit comfortably in a corner for our own session.
+The photo above was taken by my 4-year-old daughter.
+A museum staff welcomed us and said we could take pictures using our camera, ride the carriage inside, and touch anything.
+By this time, I needed to breastfeed our youngest son.
+Her sister kept on irritating him, causing the little boy to freak out and scream.
+What I did was to give her my phone and ask her to take photos inside the museum.
+Glad she obeyed; this made her busy while the little boy and I sat comfortably in a corner for our session.
 I have attached more of her photographs below.

-After few minutes our silence was stopped by a large crowd of students having their field trip.
-We hurriedly roam around the museum to avoid the huge crowd. our main reason is for the children's safety.
+After a few minutes, our silence was interrupted by a large crowd of students on their field trip.
+We hurriedly roamed around the museum to avoid the huge crowd.
+Our main reason was the children's safety.

 Pig system toilet

-The second floor of the museum contains the personal stuffs of the family - more antique appliances and memorabilia.
+The second floor of the museum contains the family's personal items —more antique appliances and memorabilia.
 Our Calesa driver showed us a camera trick.
 He took a photo of JC and Eu-La looking like they're really on TV.
-This shot was taken inside the room of the congressman's son.
+This shot was taken inside the congressman's son's room.

 No comments: